 Joint Workshop on Nano-Characterisation

-On Monday 28 October 2019, the 4TU.Research Centre High-Tech Materials (4TU.HTM) and the Materials Innovation Institute (M2i) will be organizing a joint workshop on Nano-Characterisation in Utrecht (De Witte Vosch, Oudegracht 46).
+On Monday 28 October 2019, the 4TU.Research Centre High-Tech Materials (4TU.HTM) and the Materials Innovation Institute (M2i) were organizing a joint workshop on Nano-Characterisation in Utrecht De Witte Vosch, Oudegracht 46).

 Full Programme (Pdf file)

 To be able to develop novel, high-tech materials for sustainable applications, a thorough understanding of materials on the nanoscale is crucial.

 This workshop brought together scientists and industrial partners with interest and expertise on nano-characterisation throughout the different types of materials, techniques and processes for an exchange of ideas and observations.